 The Treetops week of camp is designed to provide a fun week of traditional summer camp programming to children experiencing housing instability.
 During this 5-day, 4-night program, Treetops campers travel as a group to sample various activities across camp including arts & crafts, athletics, small animals, boating, swimming, nature exploration, and more.
-Treetops campers also go on an off-site trip to a local mountain and petting zoo.
+Treetops campers also go on an off-site trip to a local petting zoo, weather dependent.